adampoczatek/IDB/README.md

 **Type:** `function(event, data) {}`

 **Description:** A function to call when the request finishes.
-The function get passed 2 parameters: the `Event` and the `Data`.
+The function gets passed 2 parameters: the `Event` and the `Data`.

 ==